kevinnayar/milestones/notes.md

 # Notes

-#### Apiclient
+#### ApiClient
-- This is a singleton class
+- `ApiClient` is a singleton, so it's exported as an instance and not as a class
+- Its purpose is to abstract away the logic to make authenticated API calls
-- It contains a copy of auth state
+- It contains a copy of auth state which mirrors the copy in the redux store

 #### Notes
 - Notes are generated off of any comment that starts with `// @notes[NAMESPACE]`